alexrudy/AstroObject/_sources/api.txt

                     msg = "%s data did not validate: %s" % (cls.__name__,AE) raise AbstractError(msg)

             This block simply changes the error type emitted from the __valid__ function.
 This trick is not a substituion for data validation before initializing the class.
 Just instantiating a class like this often results in bizzare errors (like :exc:`AttributeError`) which are diffult to track and diagnose without the code in :meth:`__save__`.
-See :meth:`AstroImage.__save__` for an example ``__read__`` function which uses this trick, but also includes some basic data validation.
+See :meth:`AstroImage.__save__` for an example ``__save__`` function which uses this trick, but also includes some basic data validation.

     .. py:classmethod:: __read__(HDU,label)